RuohanLiu1021/is477-course-project/README.md

 ## Future Work (500–1000 words)

 This project establishes a clean, integrated, and reproducible dataset linking climate indicators with state-level electricity demand.
+Before extending the analysis, we also reflect on a few key lessons learned from the project.
+First, even “simple” public datasets like NOAA and EIA require non-trivial cleaning and careful handling of missing values and codes such as –99.9 and –9999.
+Second, end-to-end reproducibility takes deliberate planning: keeping raw and clean data separate, recording OpenRefine histories, and wiring everything into Snakemake all required extra effort but made later changes much easier.
+Finally, we realized that climate alone cannot fully explain electricity demand; integrating demographic, economic, and policy variables is essential for more robust conclusions.
 Several promising extensions could deepen both the methodological and substantive insights:

 1. **Incorporate demographic and economic covariates.**
    Our current analysis uses climate variables alone.
 Adding population, GDP, industrial composition, or urbanization metrics would allow us to disentangle how much variation in electricity demand is due to climate vs. economic scale.
 This would support elasticities such as “kWh per capita per °F” or “kWh per unit of state GDP.”